 Adults and children taking antibiotics and those with compromised immune systems are especially vulnerable to mycoses (fungal infections) in the lungs or on the skin.
 Exophiala species frequently infect the lungs of patients with cystic fibrosis.
 And diabetics are prone to developing fungal skin infections, which can cause dry, itchy rashes.

 Both Rhodotorula and Candida are emerging problems in hospitals where contaminated catheters cause dangerous bloodstream infections in extremely sick patients, especially those in intensive care units.
-According to the U.S. Centers for Disease Control and Prevention (CDC), Candida is the fourth most common cause of hospital-acquired blood infections in the U.S.
+According to the (CDC), Candida is the fourth most common cause of hospital-acquired blood infections in the U.S.

 Dishwashers, Perfect Habitats for Fungi